-These days, figuring out where to buy a ukulele can be just as tricky as figuring out which ukulele to buy.
+Figuring out where to buy a ukulele can be as tough as figuring out which ukulele to buy.

 Like everything else, many people make the internet their first stop when they’re shopping for a ukulele.
 There’s no doubt the web is great, but it’s worth considering all your options before taking the plunge.